SJECollins/readme-examples/README.md

 - Deployment (specific steps on deploying the project to a hosting platform, how to clone and fork the project as a bonus)
 - Credits (all sources of external code, images and content should be clearly credited with links to the sources)

-Below is an example of a basic README for an early project:
+Below is an example of a very basic README for an early project:

 # Project Name

-## Overview
+## Introduction

 Provide a brief introduction to your project.
 This section should describe the purpose of the project, its target audience, and how it will be useful to them.